SAD seeks CBI, ED probe into Punjab's excise policy 'scam' | Law-Order

 ''Like in Delhi, a similar scam has taken place in Punjab.
 It is a scam of Rs 500 crore,'' Badal alleged.

-''We have requested the governor to order probes by the Central Bureau of Investigation and the Enforcement Directorate into the excise policy scam in Punjab,'' he said.
+''We have requested the governor to recommend probes by the Central Bureau of Investigation and the Enforcement Directorate into the excise policy scam in Punjab,'' he said.

 He claimed the AAP government in Punjab followed the ''Delhi Model'' while framing the state's excise policy and some senior Punjab officials had held a meeting with Sisodia for framing the policy.